Cornish language: Legal status and recognition

 In 2002, Cornish was recognized by the UK government under Part II of the European Charter for Regional or Minority Languages.
 UNESCO's Atlas of World Languages classifies Cornish as "critically endangered".
 UNESCO has said that a previous classification of 'extinct' "does not reflect the current situation for Cornish" and is "no longer accurate".

+In November 2025, the UK Government notified the Council of Europe that Cornish would be covered under Part III of the European Charter for Regional or Minority Languages, extending the level of protection previously applied under Part II.
+Part III status places Cornish alongside Welsh, Scottish Gaelic and Irish within the Charter framework and commits the state to a set of specific undertakings to promote the language across areas such as education, public administration, culture and media.
+The extension followed sustained advocacy by Cornwall Council, language organisations and community groups, and is subject to periodic monitoring by the Council of Europe.